ojles/uni/README.md

 paper explaining this algorithm.
 The algorithm is based on this repository:
 [yclicc/FLAME-python](https://github.com/yclicc/FLAME-python)

+* [Load balancing](load-balancing) - a simple load balancing project using rabbitmq.
+The `compute` instances get tasks from the queue.
+Each instance can process a single task at a time.
+After it finishes working on it's current task it grabs the next one from the queue.
+In this way the tasks are distributed between `compute` instances.

 * [Computational geometry](computational-geometry) - some projects related to computer graphics